 Following the roundtable held in Douala in November 2017, a two-day workshop was held in Douala on 16 and 17 May 2018, to validate of the draft Principles and guidelines governing democratic elections.
 The validation workshop was led by the EISA Executive Director.
 Participants included the chairpersons of Election Management Bodies and members of civil society organisations in the region.
 UNDP and the United Nations Office of Central Africa (UNOCA) also attended.
 Countries that participated included: Angola, Cameroon, Republic of Congo, Gabon, Equatorial Guinea, Central African Republic, Sao Tome and Principe and Chad.
 Following the workshop, EISA has the responsibility to finalise the document, follow up and engage with the relevant governments and EMBS for the endorsement.

-ECCAS's Electoral Unit and EISA, in responce to a request from the Chairperson of the CAR Autorité Nationale des Elections (ANE), trained trainers for political associations and party agents for the coming elections.
-The trainers provided cascaded training to their party agents who represented candidates in the presidential and legislatives elections.
+ECCAS's Electoral Unit and EISA, in responce to a request from the Chairperson of the CAR Autorité Nationale des Elections (ANE), trained trainers for political associations and party poll-watchers for the coming elections.
+The trainers provided cascaded training to their party poll-watchers who represented candidates in the presidential and legislatives elections.
 The training content was jointly agreed by EISA and ANE, and EISA developed the training agenda and materials.

 The training took place in Bangui from 2 to 3 December, 2015, with 33 participants, of which 7 were women (21%).
-This workshop was initially scheduled for September but did not take place as planned following the outbreak of intercommunity's violence which did not allow the support of party poll watchers.
+This workshop was initially scheduled for September but did not take place as planned following the outbreak of intercommunity's violence which did not allow the support of party poll-watchers.

 As part of this Memorandum between ECCAS and EISA, the Electoral Unit organized a workshop for the newly installed São Tomé and Príncipe EMB from 6th to 9th of July 2015 in São Tomé.
 The new Sao Tome and Principe EMB needed a progressive and transformative capability in effectively managing electoral processes that can contribute to improvement of the state of democracy in the country.
 ECCAS and EISA collaborated to facilitate a workshop where Sao Tome and Principe EMB can benefit from shared experiences.